 Rope pushdowns can be an effective exercise for targeting the long head of the tricep muscle.

-The movement of the exercise, which involves extending the elbow and pulling the rope down, places a lot of emphasis on the long head of the tricep.
+The movement of the exercise, which involves extending the elbow and pulling the rope down, emphasizes the long head of the tricep.

 Additionally, rope pushdowns work the tricep muscle as an isolation exercise, which can be beneficial for targeting the long head specifically.